The Impact of Acquisitions in the Biotechnology Sector on R&D Productivity: Background and Hypotheses

-Common reasons proposed for why \acp{ma} take place, combine elements of vertical and horizontal integration, economies of scale and scope, and transfer of specific assets or capabilities \citep{Danzon2007, Higgins2006, ravenscraft2000paths}. \citet{Higgins2006}, analysing pharmaceutical firms in the Nineties, find that companies with expiring patents and declining internal productivity are more likely to engage in \acp{ma}.
-The rationale behind this proposed mechanism is that expiring patents free up production and \ac{rnd} capacity.
+Common reasons proposed for why M\&A take place, combine elements of vertical and horizontal integration, economies of scale and scope, and transfer of specific assets or capabilities \citep{Danzon2007, Higgins2006, ravenscraft2000paths}. \citet{Higgins2006}, analysing pharmaceutical firms in the Nineties, find that companies with expiring patents and declining internal productivity are more likely to engage in M\&A.

+The rationale behind this proposed mechanism is that expiring patents free up production and R\&D capacity.
 In contrast, fixed and sunk cost assets (i.e.\ employees and factories) can be used to enhance the impact of an acquired company that has a viable compound but lacks productive and marketing capabilities.

-Similarly, \citet{Villalonga2005}, looking at 9\,276 acquisitions between 1990 and 2000, find that the acquisition route, as opposed to alliances and divestitures, are chosen more often if the target has more valuable technological resources at its disposal.
+Similarly, \citet{Villalonga2005}, looking at 9\,276 acquisitions between 1990 and 2000, find that the acquisition route, as opposed to alliances and divestitures, is chosen more often if the target has more valuable technological resources at its disposal.

-Moreover, \ac{ma} may lead to positive stock performance as \citet{Higgins2006} find. \acp{ma} identified as being conducted with the expressed purpose of \ac{rnd} consolidation, lead to abnormal returns to both the acquired and the acquiring company.
+Moreover, M\&A may lead to positive stock performance as \citet{Higgins2006} find.
+M\&A identified as being conducted with the expressed purpose of R\&D consolidation, lead to abnormal returns to both the acquired and the acquiring company.
 However, this comes with the caveat that the acquired firms were found more likely to experience financial difficulties \citep{Danzon2007}.
 In particular, \citet{ravenscraft2000paths} find that acquired firms tend to experience negative stock returns up to 18 months before the takeover.

+We argued that the retention of inventors is essential and looked at possible reasons a given inventor might leave; however, the employment relationship will only continue if it is also in the best interest of the acquiring firm.

+Possible reasons for terminating inventors after acquisitions vary, starting with duplicating skills already covered by the acquiring firm or abandoning a research area altogether.
+This last point is in line with the finding by \citet{Zhu2018} that acquiring firms tend to sell off acquired patents right after the event. \citet{ornaghi2009mergers} presents similar negative consequences for R\&D productivity for mergers in the pharmaceutical sectors.